mskim/rlayout/README.md

 2015 9 30
 	- fix: fill_color should not be Text background color
-	- fix: layout_text_lines should have auto adjusting height optional
+	- fix: layout_lines should have auto adjusting height optional

 2015 9 28
 	- TextCell vertical fit